-The distribution of hate crimes documented according to the motive shows a clear prevalence of racist and xenophobic crimes that include all the crimes recorded in the SDI database (Inter-agency Investigation System) with a motive related to prejudice against the "race"/skin color, Roma and Sinti ethnicity, nationality, language, anti-Semitism, Muslims and members of other religions.
+The distribution of hate crimes documented according to the motive shows a clear prevalence of racist and xenophobic crimes that include all the crimes recorded in the SDI database (Interagency Investigation System) with a motive related to prejudice against the "race"/skin color, Roma and Sinti ethnicity, nationality, language, anti-Semitism, Muslims and members of other religions.
 In 2017 the crimes of racist and xenophobic matrix were 828, 79% of the total.
-The breakdown of data by type of crimes committed includes for the first time offenses of incitement to racist violence: these are 337 cases, which represent 40.7% of the crimes reported on the basis of a xenophobic or racist motive.
-It is also appropriate to mention the data gathered by Oscad which, unfortunately, are not disaggregated on an annual basis 11.
-Between 10 September 2010 and 31 December 2018 Oscad received 2.532 reports.
-12The crimes of discriminatory matrix were 1.164, plus 368 discriminatory crimes on the Web.
-59.3% of the total of the 1.564 crimes are related to an ethnic or racist motive.
+The breakdown of data by type of crimes committed includes for the first time offenses of incitement to racist violence: these are 337 cases, which represent 40.7% of the crimes committed on the basis of a xenophobic or racist motive.